EMPL5511 International Employment Relations

 - Students are able to (1) explain major aspects of how employment relations systems in different countries and regions function; (2) describe and theorise key differences in employment relations between different countries and regions; (3) demonstrate an ability to write a comparative analysis of a major aspect of employment relations; (4) develop teamwork skills; and (5) justify an informed position on an aspect of international and comparative employment relations.

-- Typically this unit is assessed in the following ways: (1) seminar activities ; (2) essay; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) seminar activities ; (2) essay; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.